-“volunteer” has the meaning given by section 4.
+volunteer has the meaning given by section 4.

 (2) A reference in this Act to the doing of anything by a volunteer includes a reference to the omission by a volunteer to do anything.

 [Section 3 amended by No. 53 of 2006 s.
 7.]